 Hanuman Dhoka (Kathmandu Durbar Square):

 Hanuman Dhoka is the historic royal palace complex located in Kathmandu Durbar Square.
 It served as the seat of the Malla kings of Kathmandu and later the Shah dynasty.
-The complex is a UNESCO World Heritage Site and showcases exquisite Newari architecture, intricately carved wooden structures, and ancient courtyards.
+The complex is a UNESCO World Heritage Site, showcasing exquisite Newari architecture, intricately carved wooden structures, and ancient courtyards.
 Highlights include the Hanuman Dhoka Palace, the Taleju Temple, and the Kumari Ghar, the residence of the Living Goddess Kumari.
 Kathmandu Durbar Square is also a hub of cultural activities, with street performers, artisans, and vendors selling traditional crafts.

 Patan Durbar Square:

-Patan Durbar Square is a historical complex located in the city of Lalitpur, just south of Kathmandu.
+Patan Durbar Square is a historical complex in Lalitpur, just south of Kathmandu.
 It is renowned for its well-preserved Newari architecture, ancient palaces, temples, and courtyards.
 The square is a UNESCO World Heritage Site and showcases the rich cultural heritage of the Newar people.
 Highlights include the Krishna Temple, the Golden Temple, and the intricately carved stone water spouts known as "hiti."
 Patan Durbar Square is a vibrant hub of artistic and cultural activities, with artisans practicing traditional crafts and ceremonies being held in the temples.

 Changunarayan Temple: